 Pods ± straight, ± flat but slightly raised over seeds, ± straight-sided or occasionally slightly constricted between seeds, 3–10 cm long, 2–4 mm wide, firmly papery, glabrous; seeds longitudinal; funicle expanded towards seed.

-Distribution and occurrence: south from the Nowra district; with a dubious collection from Pokolbin in 1906 (NC).
+Distribution and occurrence: south from the Nowra district; with a few collections from Pokolbin.

 Grows in dry sclerophyll forest, in sandstone- and granite-derived soils.

 The name apparently refers to this species close relationship to Acacia subporosa.
 Widely cultivated, especially various cultivars such as popular dwarf or low growing forms.
 Taller forms are used as hedging and screening plants.
 The weeping habit is attractive to landscaping and as a feature plant.

 Text by P.G.
 Kodela (last edited May 2012)

 Taxon concept: P.G.
 Kodela & G.J.
 Harden, Flora of NSW Vol. 2 (2002)

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data